OriginProtocol/origin/README.md

     bundle exec middleman server

 You will then be able to preview your edits in your browser at http://127.0.0.1:4567

+The Markdown files that our docoumentation is built from are located in `source/includes`.

 Detailed documentation on how to use the Slate documentation system can be found at: